What is AIML?

 Pandorabots offers free, open source libraries (like Rosie, ALICE, and Base Bot) in addition to premium libraries and modules (like the Mitsuku Module) available for an additional montly fee.
 Contact us to learn more.

 What tags are supported in AIML?

 Please visit the AIML Reference section of the Pandorabots Documentation for a full ist of supported tags. ___

 What is an API alert?

-When your application gets close to or exceeds a limitation you will be alerted via email and it will be included as an alert on your Account Page.
+When your application gets close to or exceeds a limitation you will be alerted via email.
 Please see the Limits section for more questions about limitations.

 What is an application (app) ID and user key?

 To access the API you need both a user key and application ID for authentication.
 Your user key must never be shared with anyone else, and if you ever have reason to believe that it has been compromised, regenerate the key on your Account Page.

 You may find your user key (and regenerate it) on your Account Page, under the Pandorabots API Channel on the Deploy page.